CodyAskew9/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.reduce makes everything in the array 1 value

+.filter filters a data base returning a new array

+ .map used to convert data and needs a return statement

 2. Explain the difference between a callback and a higher order function.

+ a higher order function takes a function as a argument.
+A callback is the function that is passed into it

 3. Explain what a closure is.

+A closure is when an inner function reaches out of its scope to grab a variable defined in an outer function

 4. Describe the four principles of the 'this' keyword.

+Window binding -if we haven't given 'this' any context it will return the window, the global object in node or undefined in strict mode.

+ Implicit binding - Applies to objects with methods.
+When the function (method) is invoked, look the the left of the dot, that's what 'this' refers to.

+ Explicit binding - we tell a function what the 'this' keyword should be using .call, .apply or .bind.
+Call will immediately invoke the function and you pass in your arguments 1 by 1.
+Apply will immediately invoke the function and you pass in your arguments as an array.
+Bind you pass in your arguments 1 by 1, but it will not immediately invoke the function, instead it returns a brand new function that can be invoked later.

+ New binding - When a function is invoked with a new keyword the this keyword inside that function is bound to the new object being constructed.
+When a function is invoked as a constructor function using the new keyword, this points to the new object that’s created

 5. Why do we need super() in an extended class?

+it takes from the parent class with the help of extend

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.